gSchool/boulder-g4-assets/class-notes/class-notes-2014-10-17.md

 # add if necessary
 git push heroku master
 ```

+If you want to read logs it's just `heroku logs -t`

 To add a name, see https://devcenter.heroku.com/articles/creating-apps#creating-a-named-app - like `heroku apps:create my-special-name`